sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 categories: [Books]
 tags: [book-notes]
 sitemap: true
+description : The Art of Execution.
+How to make money in investments
+excerpt: Only 49% of the very best investment ideas from legendary investors made money.
+Despite this , they still made a lot of money

 ---

 Only 49% of the very best investment ideas from legendary investors made money.
 Despite this , they still made a lot of money